Rebecca “Becky” Connolly

 While Amit has called San Francisco home for nearly two decades, he has enjoyed living all over the world.
 Born in India, at the ripe age of two he moved with his family to Nigeria, where they lived for six years.
 In the late-eighties, his family subsequently relocated to Costa Rica where he would spend the next decade, before moving to New Orleans for his undergraduate.

-When not fanatically researching new gadgets and tech trends, Amit spends his time raising (and obsessively photographing) his two girls with his wife of 11 years.
-When he actually had some free time (pre-kids), Amit used to lose himself in the world of photography, which he hopes to get back to some day.
+When not fanatically researching new gadgets and tech trends, Amit spends his time raising (and obsessively photographing) his two girls with his wife of over a dozen years.
+When he actually had some free time (pre-kids), Amit used to lose himself in the world of photography, which he hopes to get back to someday.

 Amit holds a Bachelor of Science in Management from Tulane University and an MBA from the Graduate School of Management at UC Davis.